 The amount of money you may collect following a bus accident will depend a great deal on the severity of your injuries.
-In general, you may recover the costs of your medical care, lost income, and pain and suffering.
+In general, you may recover the costs of your:

 Families who have lost a loved one in a Chicago bus accident may also collect for any care their loved one sustained before dying as well as compensation for funeral and burial expenses, loss of companionship, and other damages.
 Speak with an experienced Chicago bus accident lawyer to learn all of your options.

 Why contact a lawyer after a Chicago bus accident?

 If you sustain injuries in a bus accident, you should contact an attorney as soon as practicable.
 You will want to work with an advocate who will represent your best interests.
 Insurance adjusters will attempt to get you to accept a lower settlement than you deserve.
 The company will not want to pay a large amount of money.
 Their goal is to pay you as little as possible.
 A good attorney will fight for the maximum compensation that you deserve under Illinois law.
 Call a bus accident attorney in Chicago for free consultation and learn about your rights.

 Have you been injured in a Chicago Bus Accident?